top of page

 Next Steps

 A key part of the Preliminary Engineering phase was conducting a Feasibility Study which used the results of technical studies, stakeholder input, and public input to identify and evaluate possible project route alternatives.
+The Feasibility Study was completed in July 2023 and released for can now be reviewed on the Project Documents page.
+Click here to view a fact sheet highlighting some of the study's key recommendations.

-Once the Feasibility Study is complete this spring, the next step will be to develop an Alternative Evaluation Report (AER).
+The next step will be to develop an Alternative Evaluation Report (AER).
 The AER more closely examines each alternative advanced for further study by the Feasibility Study, as well as its potential impacts.

 The AER takes the work begun in the Feasibility Study, which looked at potential alternatives at a conceptual level, and develops them in much greater detail.
 It’s possible that modifications to the proposed alternatives may be made during this phase.